unskilledcoder/unskilledcoder.github.io/_posts/2016-12-10-hadoop-cluster-installation-basic-version.markdown

 ## <a name="1">1.
 Introduction</a>

 This posts will give all related detail in how to setup a Hadoop cluster on CentOS linux system.
-Before you read this article, I will assume that you already have all basic conceptions about Hadoop and Linux operating system.
+Before you read this article, I assume you already have all basic conceptions about Hadoop and Linux operating system.
 <br /><br />

 ## <a name="2">2.
 Architecture</a>